kapilash/quarry/README.md

 *  __NewLine__ LF or CRLF
 *  __EOF__ a token representing an end of file (this occurs after the last line)
+* __MetaId__ In case of C, variables beginning with '#' are interpreted as meta identifiers.
+In case of Java, variables beginning with '@' are read as meta Ids.
+By default there are no meta identifiers.
 ## Example
 please consult exquarry.c